Neutral / cushion / high arch

 Updates to Reebok Floatride Run

-- The Reebok Floatride Run is a neutral road running shoe that is designed to be responsive and light.
+- The Reebok Floatride Run is a road running shoe that is designed to be responsive and light.
 The upper utilizes a knit portion that looks much like a sock.
 This material keeps the runner’s foot in place while increasing breathability and comfort.

 - One of the most significant changes from other models is the Reebok Floatride Run’s midsole.
 It uses the Floatride foam technology, which is 50% lighter than the typically used EVA.
 It aims to deliver a bouncier response during the run, miles after miles.